Strengthening Safety and Security through Regional Cooperation in South East Europe

 The first meeting of the Regional Information Exchange Process (RIEP) took place on 12 November 2009 in Belgrade, Serbia, with the participation of delegations from Albania, Bosnia and Herzegovina, Croatia, the former Yugoslav Republic of Macedonia, Montenegro and Serbia.

-Since then fourteen (15) meetings have taken place, the last one in Belgrade, Serbia held on 29 October 2015.
+Since then fifteen (15) meetings have taken place, the last one in Belgrade, Serbia held on 29 October 2015.
 More information about the past meetings you can find at:

 - Fifteenth meeting: 29 October, 2015, Belgrade

 - Fourteenth Meeting: 11 June, 2015, Budva

 - Thirteenth Meeting: 11 March, 2015, Tirana

 - Eleventh Meeting: 19 June, 2014, Budva

 - Ninth Meeting: 5-6 November 2013, Belgrade